sealsaeed/Demo-Flutter-Dio-BooksApp/README.md

 6. Add try and catch in case of Dio Error `try{...}on DioError catch(error){...}`
 7. Change return type to `List<Book>`, fix the function to return it
 8. Will Still have an error becasue async functions must return type future `Future<List<Book>>`
-9. finally lets fix the provider as well
+9. finally lets fix the provider as well add async and await